How to Become a Police Officer in Nebraska

 - Not have used other illicit drugs within the last five years

-- Not have sold, produced, or transported illegal drugs
+- Not have ever sold, produced, or transported illegal drugs

 Nebraska Sheriff Deputy Requirements

-The sheriff deputies of Nebraska counties play many roles in keeping residents safe, from guarding prisoners to patrolling county roads and investigating crimes.
+Sheriff’s deputies in Nebraska counties play many roles in keeping residents safe, from guarding prisoners to patrolling county roads and investigating crimes.
 Each county has its own sheriff’s office and its own procedure and standards for hiring new deputies.
 At a minimum, new recruits must meet the PSAC standards and, once hired, complete the basic law enforcement training program at the NLETC.

-The Douglas County Sheriff’s Office is responsible for serving and protecting the residents of Douglas County, which includes the state’s largest city, Omaha.
+The Douglas County Sheriff’s Office (DCSO) is responsible for serving and protecting the residents of Douglas County, which includes the state’s largest city, Omaha.
 Deputy sheriffs with the office are responsible for patrolling in cruisers, investigating crimes, booking and guarding prisoners, serving civil papers, providing courtroom security, and many other important duties.
-In order to be considered for a position as a deputy, new recruits must register with the human resources office authorized to coordinate testing.
-Recruits must then pass a written test, a physical fitness test, and prove that they meet the minimum PSAC standards.
+In order to be considered for a position as a deputy, recruits must meet PSAC standards, register as a candidate with the DCSO’s human resources consultants, and pass the initial screening test (the COPS exam, which is held twice per year).

-In Lancaster County, the sheriff’s office and the deputies who work for the county are responsible for patrolling, enforcing the law, and keeping residents safe in all rural areas, towns, and villages.
-The starting salary for a Lancaster deputy is $44,524 and benefits include overtime pay, longevity pay, paid vacations and sick days, health care, and a retirement plan.3 The application procedure for a new deputy begins with a written test, followed by a physical fitness test and an oral interview.
-These recruits must meet the PSAC standards and also must:
+The Lancaster County Sheriff’s Office (LCSO) is a full-service law enforcement agency with deputies who are responsible for patrolling, enforcing the law, and keeping residents safe in rural areas, towns, and villages.
+The starting salary for a Lancaster deputy is $44,524 per year.4 LCSO recruits must meet the PSAC standards and also must:

 - Not have been dishonorably discharged from the military